 This strategy is long followed by many corporations as both offensive and defensive move.
-Companies design their product without infringing any patents of their competitors having identical products in the market.
-This gives them multiple benefits including avoiding licensing cost and also limiting the scope of competitor’s patent.
+Companies design their products without infringing any patents of their competitors having identical products in the market.
+This gives them multiple benefits including avoiding licensing costs and also limiting the scope of the competitor’s patent.

 If the enemy is secure at all points, be prepared for him.

 Almost the whole mini car design was copied by the Chinese company except the areas that were patented by General Motors.
 In the end, the case settled with Cheryl promising not to market its cars under the same brand in the United States but was free to sell the cars in Latin America and China.
 That’s a win-win for both the companies and Cheryl got away with it.

 You can do similar things with your patents i.e. designing around your own products to make sure no one else does.
 This gives you defensive benefits and helps you secure the areas where your competitors might have penetrated your product otherwise.

 But, what if your competitors have done this before you?
 How will you find and prove that a product is infringing your patents if it was designed around?
 Worry no more!
 We have a solution for that too.
 Design around strategy can be defeated and you can easily prove infringement by taking simple steps listed here: How to Defeat a Design Around, Prove Infringement, And Increase Value of a Patent